malfaux/geoipdns/README.md

 ### multiuser support ####
-the backend management is somehow multiuser-aware through DNS_ADMIN environment variable. each user can host its own geoip configuration and edit its own zone files. anyway, I did not really used this part so it should be considered buggy. the default user is 'admin' and I shall consider single user environments in the documentation
+the backend management is somehow multiuser-aware through DNS_ADMIN environment variable. each user can host its own geoip configuration and edit its own zone files. anyway, I did not really used this part so it should be considered buggy. the default user is 'admin' and I shall consider single user environments in the documentation.

 ### geoip database configuration ######
 if you don't need geoip database support then you can either:
-- ignore it. if a record is not geoip enabled the it's not. the rr defs are looking the same way as for tinydns
+- ignore it. if a record is not geoip enabled then it's not. the rr defs are looking the same way as for tinydns
-- disable it at compile time. remove -DUSE_LOCMAPS flag from conf-cc
+- disable it at compile time. remove -DUSE_LOCMAPS flag from conf-cc and work with the above.

 geoip databases are configured through xml files, hosted in /var/db/geoipdns/{username}/ipmaps.xml.
 A xml file looks like this: